convisoappsec/conviso-docs/docs/integrations/azure-ad.md

 ## Introduction

-The integration of Active Directory (AD) with the Conviso Platform significantly streamlines user management for enterprise customers.
+The integration of Active Directory (AD) with the Conviso Platform significantly user management for enterprise customers.
 By installing the Conviso Platform Single Sign-On (SSO) Application from the Azure marketplace, you enable SSO authentication, which facilitates direct management of access to the Conviso Platform via Azure.

 ### Prerequisites